jkendall327/dotnet-explanations/csharp/interfaces.md

 }
 ```

 Changing your program like this isn't too annoying when you only have to change one line.
-But imagine that this is a real project, and you end up having to move lots of code over to the new `FilesystemLoader`.
-Now imagine that instead of the filesystem, you realise you need to get user information from [carrier pigeons](https://en.wikipedia.org/wiki/Homing_pigeon) instead.
+But imagine that  you have to move lots of code over to the new `FilesystemLoader`.
+Now imagine that you realise you need to get user information from [carrier pigeons](https://en.wikipedia.org/wiki/Homing_pigeon) instead.

 ```csharp
 public void ChangeUsername(int userID, string newName)